Réti Opening

-The opening is named after Czechoslovakian chess player Richard Réti (1889–1929).
-The opening is in the spirit of the hypermodernism movement that Réti championed, with the center being dominated from the wings rather than by direct occupation.
-If White fianchettoes both bishops, castles kingside, and refrains from occupying the center with pawns, the result may be described as the Réti system.
+The opening is named after Czechoslovak chess player Richard Réti (1889–1929).
+It is considered a hypermodern opening due to White's avoidance of direct occupation of the center with pawns, unlike most openings.
+Réti championed the hypermodernism movement, which advocated the center being dominated from the wings rather than by direct occupation, and the opening reflects his style.
+White often fianchettoes both bishops, castles kingside, and avoids playing e4 and d4, instead expanding on the queenside, frequently playing b4.
+The result of this may be described as the Réti System.

-In the Encyclopaedia of Chess Openings, Réti Opening is classified as codes A04–A09, where it is closely associated with the King's Indian Attack.
+In the Encyclopaedia of Chess Openings, the opening is found in codes A04–A09, where it is closely associated with the King's Indian Attack.
+The opening was employed by Gukesh Dommaraju in the eleventh game of the World Chess Championship 2024 against Ding Liren, resulting in a win for Gukesh.

 History

 According to Réti, the opening was introduced into master play in the early part of 1923.
 Réti used the opening most famously to defeat José Raúl Capablanca, the reigning World Chess Champion, in a game at the 1924 New York tournament.
 Alexander Alekhine played the Réti in the 1920s, but at that time almost any game that began with Nf3 and c4 by White was considered to be the Réti.
 Réti popularized these moves against all defenses in the spirit of hypermodernism, and as the opening developed it gained structure and a clearer distinction between it and other openings.

-Hans Kmoch called the system of attack employed by Réti in the game Réti–Rubinstein, Carlsbad 1923, "the Réti Opening" or "the Réti System".
+Hans Kmoch called the system of attack employed by Réti in the game Réti–Rubinstein, Karlovy Vary 1923, the "Réti Opening" or the "Réti System".
 Savielly Tartakower called the opening the "Réti–Zukertort Opening", and said of 1.Nf3: "An opening of the past, which became, towards 1923, the opening of the future."